 There’s always time for sport in the Alps’ most legendary sports town.
 Kitzbühel offers a unique blend of sport, tradition and lifestyle, resulting in the unmistakable Kitzbühel zest for life.

 From mid-October to the start of May, there are fabulous conditions for skiing enthusiasts.
 Visitors can also get to know the slower side of this winter paradise away from the ski slopes.
-Winter hikes and snowshoe treks, cross-country skiing, or a cosy horse-drawn sleigh ride are perfect ways to discover the romance of the panoramic mountains.
+Winter hikes, snowshoe treks, cross-country skiing, or a cosy horse-drawn sleigh ride are perfect ways to discover the romance of the panoramic mountains.